ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 - Click on the Web Server option in main dashboard
 - Link your Github repo with the countries_api project
-- Click on Create a Project, give it a name (“Countries Project”)
+- Click on Create a Project, give it a name (such as “Countries Project”)
 - Root Directory should have the file path to your `src` directory that contains your server’s `index.js` file
 - Build Command should be `npm install`
 - Start Command should be `node index.js`, which is the same command we use to run our server locally